 Cash flows generated in financing activities were \$20.2 million for the three months ended March 31, 2024 as compared to cash flows used of \$2.5 million for the three months ended March 31, 2023.
 The increase was due to the debt refinancing in February 2024, which increased the amount of our First Lien Credit Facility by \$466.4 million, net of creditor fees, partially offset by the complete pay off of our Second Lien Credit Facility of \$448.0 million and third-party fees paid in connection with issuance of new debt of \$1.4 million.
-Additionally, due to the First Lien Credit Facility refinancing, no quarterly principal payment was due on the First Lien Credit Facility in the three months ended March 31, 2024, which drove a cash increase of \$4.5 million compared to the three months ended March 31, 2023.
+Additionally, due to the First Lien Credit Facility in the three months ended March 31, 2024, which drove a cash increase of \$4.5 million compared to the three months ended March 31, 2023.